bennobuilder/dynamic-styles/README.md

 ## 🔗 Classes merging with `cx()`

-To merge class names use the `cx()` method.
+To merge class names, use the `cx()` method.
-It has the same api as the popular [clsx](https://www.npmjs.com/package/clsx) package.
+It has the same API as the popular [clsx](https://www.npmjs.com/package/clsx) package but is optimized for the use with emotion.

-The key advantage of `cx` is that it detects emotion generated class names ensuring styles are overwritten in the correct order.
+The key advantage of `cx()` is that it detects emotion generated class names ensuring styles are overwritten in the correct order.
 Emotion generated styles are applied from left to right.
 Subsequent styles overwrite property values of previous styles.